 Exchange programme

-- A state of the art programme brought to you by the faculty of Management & IT, specially designed for students in the field of Business Administration and Commercial Sciences.
+• A state of the art programme brought to you by the faculty of Management & IT, specially designed for students in the field of:

-Your teachers?
-They come from every corner of the world (and areas of expertise).
+• Your teachers come from every corner of the world (and areas of expertise).

 What to expect?